 It is above all autonomous, that is to say that it is perfectly independent of the commercial relationship contract between the seller and the buyer.

 Thus, if the contract does not result in the guarantee, if one of the co-contractors invokes a non-performance exception, the guarantee can still be invoked.

 Indeed, an exception of non-performance allows a contracting party not to fulfill one of the obligations of the contract if the other contracting party does not execute it himself, so the seller who will not execute his delivery correctly could still invoke payment upon presentation of the invoice.

 Of course, the conditions of implementation of the letter of credit are to be defined in the SBLC so as not to hurt any of the contractors but in any case it means that in case of disagreement or litigation, the guarantee can still be activated. and therefore the seller will not have to wait for the outcome of a lawsuit or a decision of the buyer to receive the funds.

 The letter of credit is indeed payable on first request, the beneficiary may require payment on presentation of documents to the issuing bank.
 The SBLC is also irrevocable and can not be canceled without the agreement of all parties to the guarantee.

 How much does it take to do an LCSB?

-In principle, if the bank issues a standby letter of credit, its applicant must have at least the equivalent of this amount in cash.
+In principle, the bank issues a stand-by letter of credit, its applicant must have the purchase or rental price available.

-Except this can sometimes be problematic when you have only one party to put in guarantee and you do not have sufficient cash to put in place a security on a part of your cash.
+However, this can sometimes be a problem when you only have a part to pledge and you do not have sufficient cash to put in place a security on part of your cash.

-In this sense we propose to help you find solutions with our network of professionals and thus enable you to set up a standby letter of credit.
+In this sense, we offer to support you in finding solutions with our network of professionals and thus enable you to set up a stand-by letter of credit.